lavieled/DL_Beer_Project/README.md

 ## Concluding pipeline example

 To conclude our project, we ran a single example image set through **all of our final models** to compare their predictions side-by-side.
-This gives us a clear visual understanding of how each model responds to the same input, making it easy to spot strengths and weaknesses.
+This gives us a clear visual understanding of how each model responds to the same input, we see much more success detecting the stout beer, while the other beers get several different classifications, note that this is a stock image while our model only trained on user submitted images, this might explain why some models struggle more.

 **Input photo:**